Muscle Pain Can Be Caused by the Use of Statin Drugs

 Is recovery in sight?

-Recovery from Statin Myopathy depends on the severity of the reaction and how quickly it is identified.
-Damage is much more significant when Statins are used in conjunction with other cholesterol lowering drugs.
-In the least severe cases a muscle enzyme test will be slightly elevated and discontinuing the drug will generally bring relief from the pain within a few weeks.
+Recovery from Statin Myopathy depends on early detection and the severity of the reaction.
+Statins when used with other cholesterol lowering drugs can cause more significant damage.
+Muscle enzyme tests can even be elevated even in mild cases.
+Discontinuing the drug will generally bring relief from the pain within a few weeks.

-If the condition is more significant, muscle swelling can actually be seen on an MRI.
+Signs of muscle damage (swelling and edema) can be seen on an MRI in the worst cases.
 Blood tests for Muscle enzyme levels will detect significantly elevated markers of muscle damage and often recovery after discontinuing the Statin will take longer, often several months.
 In the most extreme cases where muscle is breaking down and muscle pain and weakness are severe, the muscle enzyme results and MRI findings will be more dramatic.
 These are cases where kidney damage is often an issue and where full recovery may not be possible.

 What you need to know

 As a patient it is important to know that identifying Statin use as a problem as early as possible is key to the best possible recovery.
 Statins are a useful drugs providing benefit to over 30 million Americans every year.
-However, if you have recently begun or changed a Statin and have developed lower back pain, hip pain or other unexplained muscle pain, it should be reported to your Chiropractor and your primary care physician for examination.
+Pain that started with a new Statin prescription should be investigated.
+If you have developed lower back pain, hip pain or other unexplained muscle pain, tell your Chiropractor and your primary care physician.
+Further investigation and an examination are necessary to confirm a diagnosis.